coyleandrew/manhattanDistance/README.md

 ## How to Use

+Clone the manhattanDistance repository to a directory of your choosing. (for more info on GitHub cloning, see https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+Open a terminal and navigate into the manhattanDistance directory.

 ### Command Line Version

-Download Command Line/main.py to a directory of your choosing.
+In the manhattanDistance directory, navigate to the CommandLine directory

 Open a command line and type:

-    python main.py
+    python3 main.py

 ### GUI Version

-Download GUI/gui_main.py, GUI/controller.py, GUI/model.py, and GUI/view.py to a directory of your choosing
+In the manhattanDistance directory, navigate to the GUI directory

 Open a command line and type:

-    python gui_main.py
+    python3 gui_main.py

 If you wish to run the test cases, download test.py to a directory of your choosing